cde-ev/cdedb2/doc/source/Development_Workflows_Contributing.rst

 in ForgeJo.
-Questions and proposals should be filed as `issues <https://tracker.cde-ev.de/gitea/cdedb/cdedb2/issues>`_, where you can also pick ones you are interested to implement (although for many of them there may be nontrivial reasons why the haven't been so far).
+Questions and proposals should be filed as `issues <https://tracker.cde-ev.de/gitea/cdedb/cdedb2/issues>`_, where you can also pick ones you are interested to implement (although for many of them there may be nontrivial reasons why they haven't been so far).

 .. note::
     Wir unterstützen sowohl Deutsch als auch Englisch als Konversationssprachen.